by Andrew Cochran

-AI research started about 65 years ago
+AI research started more than 65 years ago

 The term ‘artificial intelligence’ originated in 1955 and often is attributed to John McCarthy, a math professor at Dartmouth College.
-McCarthy denied credit for the term but he is consistently associated with the origins because he convened a summer workshop in 1956 that launched organized AI research.
+McCarthy denied credit for the term, but he is consistently associated with the origins because he convened a summer workshop in 1956 that launched organized AI research.

 As a field of study, artificial intelligence is a subset of computer science.
 Some researchers have backgrounds in computing or engineering or physics or math, others come with neuroscience training, and some have combinations in many of these and more.

 Research has grown and ebbed along different paths over the years.
 Some periods produced more promising results than others, leading to expansions and contractions in funding.
 Periods of little funding and slow growth are sometimes called AI winter.

 Early periods of AI research sometimes are referred to as GOFAI, or good old-fashioned AI, recalling a simpler time when the field revolved around logic and reasoning.
 The earliest work on AI followed this path, believing that computers could be instructed to emulate logical thinking.
 This requires precise instructions written as computer code and is commonly known as symbolic computing or symbolic AI.

 Today, many AI machines are not given step-by-step instructions and instead are presented with large volumes of representative data from which they ‘learn’ meaning.
 These learning-based systems have many variants, such as deep learning, generative adversarial networks, convoluted neural networks, reinforcement learning, and others.
 Each has differences in how they go about their work.
 Stages beyond present-day AI are frequently imagined.